 MAC Mineralized Skinfinish: This powder is easily used by most and it offers more of a velvety finish with a subtle glow of highlights.
 It comes in 3 shades to compliment all skin tones, a little goes a long way and it reflects just enough light shimmer to add a soft glow to your makeup.

-MAC Extra Dimension Skinfinish: This powder is the same concept as the MAC mineralized skin finish but it comes in 7 different colors and the finish is more of a creamy or a wet look.
+MAC Extra Dimension Skinfinish: This powder is the same concept as the MAC Mineralized skin finish but it comes in 7 different colors and the finish is more of a creamy or a wet look.
 This product is actually described by MAC as a liquid-powder so it will be more illuminating because of its wet like texture.

-So, everyone has their thing about them that they like, love, or enjoy and Mine is my Eyebrows.
+Everyone has their thing about them that they like, love, or enjoy and Mine is my Eyebrows.